ome/omero-guide-scripts/docs/extended_description.rst

 brackets directly following the Tag.
 You can also specify the Tag by its Tag-Id in \
 square brackets directly following the Tag.
 By default the script will not create new Tags to avoid "Tag bloat", if you want new Tags created according \
-to the .csv Values you have to check the "*Create new Tags*" checkbox under "*Advanced parameters*".
+to the CSV Values you have to check the "*Create new Tags*" checkbox under "*Advanced parameters*".

 Furthermore, by default the script will search through all available Tags of the group, \
 if you want to use only your own Tags you have to check the "*Use only personal Tags*" checkbox \